 Delora's BioDelora Sanchez Ifekauche, Esq. joined Cornerstone in October 2015 after leading Johns Hopkins University and Medical System’s government affairs team.
 She has an extensive background in state legislative and regulatory issues.

 As a principal in Cornerstone’s Annapolis office, Delora specializes in representing hospitals, managed care organizations (MCOs), pharmaceutical manufacturers, medical cannabis companies, and private sector special interests.
 Delora led the creation of the Maryland MCO Association, comprised of Maryland’s nine Medicaid MCOs, and served as its executive director for two years while at Cornerstone.
-Over the past 13 years, Delora has used her deep policy expertise and legislative connections to save or create tens of millions of dollars in state funding for clients, shape Maryland’s medical liability policy, and steer the top healthcare system in the world through the implementation of the Affordable Care Act and the creation of the Maryland Health Benefits Exchange.
+Since 2007, Delora has used her deep policy expertise and legislative connections to save or create tens of millions of dollars in state funding for clients, shape Maryland’s medical liability policy, and steer the top healthcare system in the world through the implementation of the Affordable Care Act and the creation of the Maryland Health Benefits Exchange.

 Prior to joining Cornerstone, Delora spent nearly a decade representing Johns Hopkins’ interests before the Maryland General Assembly, Governor’s office, and state administrative agencies.
 Delora has also worked within the Baltimore City Circuit Court, the Department of Justice health care fraud division, the Maryland Attorney General’s Office, and the Department of Health and Human Services.